-Ken Burbank, head of the School of Engineering Technology, was named the recipient of the James H. McGraw Award by the American Society for Engineering Education (ASEE).
-The McGraw Award recognizes outstanding service in engineering technology education.
+Ken Burbank, head of the School of Engineering Technology, was named the recipient of the James H. McGraw Award by the American Society for Engineering Education (ASEE) in 2019.
+The award recognizes outstanding service in engineering technology education.

 The James H. McGraw Award was established in 1950 by the McGraw-Hill Book Company, and is co-sponsored by McGraw-Hill Higher Education, the Engineering Technology Council and the Engineering Technology Division of ASEE.